11 Things to Do in Amsterdam in September

 Amsterdam in autumn| ©Jan van der Wolf

-Rainfall is still a common occurrence in Amsterdam and it is not uncommon for 30% of the days to be rainy.
-However, September is generally a good month to visit the city of canals considering that the cold weather arrives later and stays well into spring.
+Rain is still common in Amsterdam, and it is normal for there to be 30% of days when rain makes an appearance.
+However, September is generally a good month to visit the city of canals, considering that the cold weather arrives later and stays well into spring.

 Tourists in Amsterdam| ©Marco Verch